Design and Technology

-Design Technology provides pupils with the opportunity to develop specific technical skills and knowledge, whilst encouraging problem solving, reasoning, collaborative working, physical development, mathematical and communication and language skills.
-We believe that high quality design technology teaching encourages children to explore real life products, to find out for themselves and draw conclusions through experience before being taught specific skills that they can then use as part of the plan, do, review model whilst completing meaningful projects for a purpose.
-We want children to have the confidence to learn through trial and error, to keep trying when something isn’t working and know that it is always ok to try a different approach.
+Design technology provides pupils with the opportunity to develop specific technical skills and knowledge, whilst encouraging problem solving, reasoning, collaborative working, physical development, mathematical and communication and language skills.
+We believe that high quality design technology encourages children to explore real life products, to find out for themselves and draw conclusions through experience.
+We want pupils to develop the confidence to take risks, through drafting design concepts, modelling, and testing.
+To be reflective learners who evaluate their work and the work of others and know that it is always ok to try a different approach.

 Implementation: How will we achieve this?

 We have high aspirations for all children, including those with SEND and make use of adult support or specific equipment as needed to ensure all children achieve.